Professionals who work in aging often want to know whether an older person needs any help with “ADLs or IADLs.”

 These terms stand for Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
 They represent key life tasks that people need to manage, in order to live at home and be fully independent.

 If you’re a family caregiver, it can be good to familiarize yourself with these terms and the related skills.

 Difficulties with ADLs and IADLs often correspond to how much help, supervision, and hands-on care an older person needs.
-This can determine the cost of care at a facility, whether a senior is considered “safe” to live at home, or even whether a person is eligible for certain long-term care services.
+This can determine the cost of care at a facility, whether someone is considered “safe” to live at home, or even whether a person is eligible for certain long-term care services.

 Activities of Daily Living (ADLs)

 These are the basic self-care tasks that we initially learn as very young children.
 They are sometimes referred to as “Basic Activities of Daily Living” (BADLs).
 They include:

 - Walking, or otherwise getting around the home or outside.
 The technical term for this is “ambulating.”

 - Feeding, as in being able to get food from a plate into one’s mouth.